-Key Matters Discussed Response from the Directors/Management AGENDA 1 TO DISCUSS THE AUDITED FINANCIAL STATEMENTS OF THE COMPANY FOR THE FINANCIAL YEAR ENDED 31 DECEMBE 2017 ("FY2017") AND THE DIRECTORS' REPORT AND AUDITORS' REPORT 1.
-Puan Lya Rahman - representative of MSWG (a) To explain the benefit of the Annual Supplemental fees of RM5,000 granted to the directors. (b) What is the reason of payment for Datuk Idris Abdullah of RM50,000 instead of the RM25,000 stated in the "Benefit" column of the Annual Report 2017 ("AR2017") (Page 93 of AR2017) of RM20,000 per annum and ASF of RM5,000 per annum for the years 2016 and 2017, both (c) Observation in the list of Board attendance (on Page 82 of AR2017) where it was noted that Dato' Wan Kamaruzaman bin Wan Ahmad was absent for 4 Board meetings.
-He had attended 9 out 13 Board meetings which was less than 75% whilst his alternate attended two meetings on his behalf.
-Company in his stead as much as practicable.
-To explain the reason for his alternate director not attending the other 2 Board meetings, in his absence. (d) The Board was to take note that Practice Note 9, paragraph 3(2)(a)(b) of the Main Market This was the first jour in which Bursa Hand side had imposed swell requirement on 120s.
-In
+Key Matters Discussed Response from the Directors/Management AGENDA 1 TO DISCUSS THE AUDITED FINANCIAL STA 2017 ("FY2017") AND THE DIRECTORS' REPO TEMENTS OF THE COMPANY FOR THE FINANCIAL YEAR ENDED 31 DECEMBER ORT AND AUDITORS' REPORT 1.
+Puan Lya Rahman - representative of MSWG (a) To explain the benefit of the Annual Supplemental fees of RM5,000 granted to the directors. • The Annual Supplemental fees ("ASF") comprised reimbursement of purchases of peripherals such as computers, mobile phone, health equipment etc by directors. (b) What is the reason of payment for Datuk Idris Abdullah of RM50,000 instead of the RM25,000 stated in the "Benefit" column of the Annual Report 2017 ("AR2017") (Page 93 of AR2017) • Datuk Idris was paid RM50,000 in respect of his claims for annual leave passage ("ALP") of RM20,000 per annum and ASF of RM5,000 per annum for the years 2016 and 2017, both were paid in 2017.
+These benefits were part of the directors' remuneration package even before the listing of MCB in 2015. (c) Observation in the list of Board attendance (on Page 82 of AR2017) where it was noted that Dato' Wan Kamaruzaman bin Wan Ahmad was absent for 4 Board meetings.
+He had attended 9 out 13 Board meetings which was less than 75% whilst his alternate attended two meetings on his behalf. • The Alternate Director of Dato' Wan Kamaruzaman had attended Board meetings of the Company in his stead as much as practicable.
+To explain the reason for his alternate director not attending the other 2 Board meetings, in his absence. (d) The Board was to take note that Practice Note 9, paragraph 3(2)(a)(b) of the Main Market • This was the first year in which Bursa Malaysia had imposed such requirement on PLCs.
+In view thereof, the Board had, after due deliberation, indicated an open timeframe for